Berke-Ates/AST/src/prototype/csmith.md

 - Execute safety checks and only commit if they succeed, else rollback

 # Environment
-- Definitions of values and symbols as well as their types
+- Definitions of values (includes generating op and type)
+- Definitions of symbols + bound op
 - Call chain (avoid recursion)
 - Parent Op (limit depth)